umbraco/UmbracoDocs/new-backoffice/extending/sorting.md

 ### Data Model

-The model given to the Sorter must be an Array, the following example extends the example from above:
+The model given to the Sorter must be an Array.
+The following example extends the example from above:

 <pre class="language-typescript"><code class="lang-typescript">
     const model: Array<ModelEntryType> = [